-16. Responding to allegations or concerns about staff or volunteers volunteers in schools and colleges.
-However, if a member of staff has any reason to believe that another adult has acted inappropriately or abused a child or young person, they will take action by reporting to the Headteacher (not the DSL if this is a different person).
+17.1 Rigorous recruitment and selection procedures and adhering to the school's code of conduct and safer practice guidance will hopefully mean that there are relatively few allegations against or concerns about staff or volunteers.
+However, if a member of staff, or any other person, has any reason to believe that another adult has acted inappropriately or abused a child or young person, they will take action by reporting to the Headteacher (not the DSL if this is a different person).
 Even though it may seem difficult to believe that a colleague may be unsuitable to work with children, the risk is far too serious for any member of staff to dismiss such a suspicion without taking action.